pulumi/pulumi/docs/design/formats.md

 A service's type tells the MuGL toolchain how to deal with physical resources that need to be created, read, updated, or deleted, and governs which properties are legal and their expected types.
 Note that any module references within the MuGL file still refer to the MuPackages that define abstractions, which are still resolved during evaluation.
-All module references will have been "locked" to a specific version of that MuPackage, however, for repeatability.
+All module references will have been "locked" to a specific version of that MuPackage, however, for repeatability's sake.

 Edges between these nodes represent dependencies, and are therefore directed, and must be explicit.
 Despite property values potentially governing the dependencies, these are gone by the time MuGL is created.
 Therefore, the translation